discourse/install-rails/README.md

 Install Rails
 ======

-Install Rails is a script to set up a Linux system for Rails development.
+Install Rails is a script to set up a Linux or Mac OS X system for Rails development.

 Requirements
 ------------